bjornekelund/DXLogICOMScripts/README.md

 | ICOM_Waterfall_Mode* | ICOMWFMODE     | Alt-U                                    |
 | ICOM_Waterfall_Zoom* | ICOMWFZOOM     | Alt-Z                                    |

-\* Redundant if the [ICOMautomagic2](https://github.com/bjornekelund/ICOMautomagic2) utility is used.
+\* Redundant and should not be enabled if the [ICOMautomagic2](https://github.com/bjornekelund/ICOMautomagic2) utility is used.

 The following **Alt keys** are unassigned by default in *DXLog.net*: H, Q, U, X, and Z.